The Formation of the Scientific Mind (1938)

 IV-The unit and pragmatic knowledge obstacle

-For Bachelard, contemporary science learns about isolated systems on fragmented units and, the negligible must be neglected. quantum physics gives the notion of quantitative threshold there are thresholds which do not influence the phenomena.
+For Bachelard, contemporary science have learnt to isolate systems in fragmented units and, the negligible must be neglected. quantum physics gives the notion of quantitative threshold : there are thresholds which do not influence the phenomena.